amivaleo/Notejot-Button/README.md

 You have to manually install Notejot from Software Center, either from the distribution repo or from flathub.

+The extension **has not** been tested with a manual build of notejot repo: https://github.com/lainsce/notejot

 You can then automatically install the extension or you can download the files and being nerdish! :D